zo-e-la/ctf-writeups/wactf-2022/swansay/README.md

 ```
 ##
 ## Conclusion
-This was an awesome CTF and I enjoyed it, mainly because I was pretty much on the right track the whole time.
-Plus I would classify this as my first completely solo CTF solve!
+This was an fun challenge and I enjoyed it, mainly because I was pretty much on the right track the whole time.
+Plus birb :swan: